-- i.
-Within 15 working days after the subdivision administrator notifies the subdivider that the application contains all of the required elements as provided in Subsection (a) above, the subdivision administrator shall determine whether the application and required elements contain detailed, supporting information that is sufficient to allow for the review of the proposed subdivision under these regulations and shall give written notification to the subdivider of the subdivision administrator's determination. - A. If the subdivision administrator determines that the information in the application is not sufficient to allow for review of the proposed subdivision, the subdivision administrator shall identify specific required information in its notification and no further action shall be taken on the application by the subdivision administrator until all the materials identified as insufficient are submitted. - B. The subdivider shall submit additional information to address the insufficient items.
-The additional materials must be submitted in the form of one paper copy and one electronic copy. - C. If the subdivider submits additional information to correct the deficiencies in accordance with Subsection (i)(B) above, the subdivision administrator shall have 15 working days to notify the subdivider whether the submitted information and required elements contain detailed, supporting information that is sufficient to allow for review of the proposed subdivision under these regulations. - D. If the applicant does not submit information to correct the deficiencies within 180 days following the subdivision administrator's letter identifying the insufficient items, the application and file will be terminated.
-The subdivision administrator shall notify the applicant 30 days prior to the application being terminated.
+- I. Within fifteen (15) working days after the subdivision administrator notifies the subdivider that the application contains all of the required elements as provided in Subsection (A) above, the subdivision administrator shall determine whether the application and required elements contain detailed, supporting information that is sufficient to allow for the review of the proposed subdivision under these regulations and shall give written notification to the subdivider of the subdivision administrator's determination. - 1.
+If the subdivision administrator determines that the information in the application is not sufficient to allow for review of the proposed subdivision, the subdivision administrator shall identify specific required information in its notification and no further action shall be taken on the application by the subdivision administrator until all the materials identified as insufficient are submitted.

-- E. This process shall be repeated until the application contains detailed, supporting information that is sufficient for review of the proposed subdivision under the provisions of these regulations, or the application is terminated or withdrawn. - ii.
-A determination that an application contains sufficient information for review as provided in this Subsection (b) does not ensure that the proposed subdivision will be approved or conditionally approved by the governing body and does not limit the ability of the subdivision administrator, planning board, or the governing body to request additional information during the review process. - iii.
+- 2. The subdivider shall submit additional information to address the insufficient items.
+The additional materials must be submitted in the form of one paper copy and one electronic copy. - 3.
+If the subdivider submits additional information to correct the deficiencies in accordance with Subsection (A)(III) above, the subdivision administrator shall have fifteen (15) working days to notify the subdivider whether the submitted information and required elements contain detailed, supporting information that is sufficient to allow for review of the proposed subdivision under these regulations. - 4.
+If the applicant does not submit information to correct the deficiencies within one hundred eighty (180) days following the subdivision administrator's letter identifying the insufficient items, the application and file will be terminated.
+The subdivision administrator shall notify the applicant 30 days prior to the application being terminated. - 5.
+This process shall be repeated until the application contains detailed, supporting information that is sufficient for review of the proposed subdivision under the provisions of these regulations, or the application is terminated or withdrawn. - II.
+A determination that an application contains sufficient information for review as provided in this Subsection (B) does not ensure that the proposed subdivision will be approved or conditionally approved by the governing body and does not limit the ability of the subdivision administrator, planning board, or the governing body to request additional information during the review process. - III.
 A determination of sufficiency by the subdivision administrator pursuant to this subsection does not limit the DEQ from requiring additional water and sanitation information as part of the DEQ review of water and sanitation information.

-c.
-Applicable Regulations
+C. Applicable Regulations